request/request-promise/README.md

     - Extended `transform` function by a third `resolveWithFullResponse` parameter
     - Added experimental support for continuation local storage *(Thanks to @silverbp preparing this in [issue #64](https://github.com/request/request-promise/issues/64))*
+	- Added node.js 4 to the Travis CI build
 - v0.4.3 (2015-07-27)
     - Reduced overhead by just requiring used lodash functions instead of the whole lodash library *(Thanks to @luanmuniz for [pull request #54](https://github.com/request/request-promise/pull/54))*